Oral & Vision Health Blog

 Beta-Carotene

-As kids, our parents or guardians told us to eat our carrots for better eyesight -- and they were right.
-Studies support that fruits and vegetables high in beta-carotene (like carrots) have a protective effect on the eye.
-Other sources are:
+When we were kids, our parents or guardians told us to eat carrots for better eyesight—and they were right.
+Research shows that fruits and vegetables high in beta-carotene, like carrots, help protect our eyes.
+Other sources include:

 • Sweet potato